 I’m sure that important parts of the dynamics of vaccination are well understood.
 But based on studies that I’ve read about, the precise effects of some adjuvants on the human body – particularly in the long run – do not seem to be well understood.

 Though not all vaccines contain aluminum, compelling evidence of risk associated with this ingredient would be enough to undermine the general claim that vaccines are safe.

-Here are a few excerpts from studies on pubmed related to aluminum adjuvants * .
+Here are a few excerpts from studies related to aluminum adjuvants * .
 I’ve added emphasis for if you’re in a hurry.
 I could link to more if I had the time.
 I think the sample below is enough to illustrate that there is space here for reasonable doubts about the long-term safety of vaccines containing aluminum as an adjuvant.
 See what you think.

 In spite of a common view that aluminum (Al) salts are inert and therefore harmless as vaccine adjuvants or in immunotherapy, the reality is quite different.
 In the following article we briefly review the literature on Al neurotoxicity and the use of Al salts as vaccine adjuvants and consider not only direct toxic actions on the nervous system, but also the potential impact for triggering autoimmunity.
 Autoimmune and inflammatory responses affecting the CNS appear to underlie some forms of neurological disease, including developmental disorders.
 Al has been demonstrated to impact the CNS at every level, including by changing gene expression.
 These outcomes should raise concerns about the increasing use of Al salts as vaccine adjuvants and for the application as more general immune stimulants.